raphael-proust/OGL-SRD5/pages/06.classes/default.md

 At 18th level, you gain preternatural senses that help you fight creatures you can't see.
 When you attack a creature you can't see, your inability to see it doesn't impose disadvantage on your attack rolls against it.

-You are also aware of the location of any invisible creature within 30 feet of you, provided that the creature isn't hidden from you and you aren't blinded or deafened.
+You are also aware of the location of any invisible creature within 9m of you, provided that the creature isn't hidden from you and you aren't blinded or deafened.

 ### Foe Slayer